CFSAN-Biostatistics/bettercallsal/readme/bettercallsal.md

 # bettercallsal

-`bettercallsal` is an automated workflow to assign Salomonella serotype based on [NCBI Pathogens Database](https://www.ncbi.nlm.nih.gov/pathogens).
+`bettercallsal` is an automated workflow to assign Salmonella serotype based on [NCBI Pathogens Database](https://www.ncbi.nlm.nih.gov/pathogens).
 It uses `MASH` to reduce the search space for genome based alignment with `kma` followed by count generation using `salmon`.
 This workflow is especially useful in a case where a sample is of multi-serovar mixture.

 \
 &nbsp;